pks5/machineblocks/docs/02_geometry_and_transformation.md

 version: 3.0.3

+> **Render Output** — Compiler render artifact of MachineBlocks BML (SSOT), not an
+> authored source.
+Primary sources:
+> `com.machineblocks.bml.documentation.concept.*` (GeometryConcepts,
+> TransformationConcepts, StructureSystems, CompositionConcepts) and related
+> `NativeBlock` / `type.*` members.
+Future builds regenerate this Markdown from
+> BML.
+Do not edit as canonical — change BML first.

 ## Purpose of this Document

 This document explains the concepts and relationships behind MachineBlocks geometry, transformation, and structure parameters.
 It does not repeat parameter definitions — for all parameter details (types, defaults, formats, constraints), see `09_api_parameters_1_0_1.yml`.